hjwp/marriage-figaro-norway/act3.md

 E a te la sua patente
 era in tasca rimasta ...

-> And why did you have his contract?
+> But why did you have his contract?

     Og hvorfor hadde du
     kontrakten habn?